Skip to content

 Straightness is far more than a technical training axis.
 It is a pursuit of balance, symmetry and mutual listening between rider and horse.

-Little by little, with consistency, you will see your horse become straighter, more supple… and more confident ✨
+Little by little, with consistency, you will see your horse become straighter, more supple

-Follow us and be the first to discover our latest news and tips! 🌟
+Follow us and never miss our latest news and tips! 🌟